 Local News

-The decision about whether a taped audio recording made by Theodosia resident Rebecca Ruud, who is charged with murdering her 16-year-old daughter Savannah Leckie in 2017 and disposing of the girl’s body, is now in the hands of the Missouri Southern District Supreme Court.
-Ozark County Prosecuting...
+The Missouri Supreme Court has ruled that a taped audio recording made by Theodosia resident Rebecca Ruud, who is charged with murdering her 16-year-old daughter Savannah Leckie in 2017 and disposing of the girl’s body, is admissible as evidence.
+The decision was announced in a Nov.
+9 press release...

 Pages